-Galinhada is a one-pot Chicken and Saffron Rice perfect for busy days because you can prepare a complete dinner in 30 minutes or less.
+Galinhada recipe is a one-pot Chicken and Saffron Rice perfect for busy days because you can prepare a complete dinner in 30 minutes or less.
 It’s truly one of those traditional Brazilian foods that you can’t miss out on: it’s mess-free, quick and easy, and quite comforting!

 What’s Galinhada?